Contaminants & Residues

 Food contaminants and other adulterating substances may be present in foods at levels that could impact the overall safety and/or quality of those foods.
 These substances can be inadvertently present in foods, or in some cases, intentionally added for fraudulent purposes.

-Bureau Veritas can help ensure product safety and quality, offering analytical testing capabilities that cover a wide spectrum of contaminants including, but not limited to:
+Bureau Veritas can help ensure product safety and quality, offering analytical testing capabilities that cover a wide spectrum of contaminants.
+This includes radioactive substances, per- and polyflourinated alkyl substances (PFAS), allergens, genetically modified organisms (GMOs), as well as the following:

 With health concerns related to the use of pesticides, safe levels known as Maximum Residue Limits (MRLs), have been established for countries across the globe.
 Our technical expertise and instrumentation can help ensure that regulatory requirements are met for over 600 different pesticides in feed and food products such as meat, dairy, fish, fruit and vegetables.